top of page

 Whale Icon - Minimalist representation of a whale, symbolizing grace and marine life

-Carbon Sequestration in Shells
+Carbon Sequestration through Calcification

 Fish Icon: Capturing the Essence of Aquatic Diversity and Life

-Carbon Storage in Sediments
+Sediment Carbon Storage

 Aerial View of Vast Ocean - Gazing upon the expansive ocean from a higher perspective, capturing its boundless beauty.